Northwest Airlines Flight 710: Aftermath

-On the afternoon of March 22, investigators halted the excavation of the crater when they uncovered the main location of the victims of the crash.
-What was left of the badly mangled victims, estimated to be a nearly unrecognizable 9000 lb mass, was in an advanced state of decomposition.
-Because of concerns about the health risk to the site workers with the remains exposed, federal and state officials temporarily ordered the reburial of the section while they met to decide how the discovery should be handled.
+On the afternoon of March 22, investigators halted the excavation of the crater when they uncovered the main location of the crash victims.
+What was left of the badly mangled remains, estimated to be a nearly unrecognizable 9000 lb mass, was in an advanced state of decomposition.
+Because of concerns about the health risk to the site workers with the remains exposed, federal and state officials temporarily ordered the reburial of the section while they met to decide how the recovery should proceed.
 By the end of the day, they still had not yet reached a consensus on whether or not the remains should be removed from the crater or left undisturbed in their current place.
 Some advisors from local churches advocated for giving up the search for the pieces of the aircraft and filling in the crater to leave the victims in their final resting places, but CAB investigators still wanted to recover important aircraft components that could help them determine what had caused the crash.
-They wanted to remove the victims and continue the excavation.
-After consulting with health officials, clergy, and accident accident investigators, Indiana Governor Harold Handley ordered the excavation of the site to continue, citing the importance to public safety of identifying the cause of the crash.
+They wanted to remove the remains and continue the excavation.
+After consulting with health officials, clergy, and accident investigators, Indiana Governor Harold Handley ordered the excavation of the site to continue, citing the importance to public safety of finding out what had caused the crash.
 He said that it was his belief that the victims and their families would have wanted the investigation to continue.
 Officials requested assistance from the United States Army who sent a 33-man graves registration team to the site to remove the remains from the crater and transport them a cemetery in Tell City.
 Over three days, this team worked on the remains to remove them, attempt to identify any of them that were possible, and seal them in caskets for burial.

 Meanwhile, the CAB used four hundred soldiers from Fort Knox, Kentucky, to conduct further foot-by-foot searches of a staked-off 10 sqmi area in the hilly terrain surrounding the crash site in search of more pieces of the aircraft.
-Those searches resulted in the discovery of a number of small parts of the aircraft, including a 2 by 4 ft strip of one of the wings, found 4 mi from the crater.
+Those searches resulted in the discovery of a number of small aircraft parts, including a 2 by 4 ft strip from one of the wings, found 4 mi from the crater.

 On March 29, investigators stopped the excavation efforts at the site.
 They had been able to recover the fourth engine from the crater, as well as portions of its propeller.
-Although CAB investigators had originally placed a high priority on locating the aircraft's instrument panel, by the end of the investigation they were already fairly certain that the crash was caused by a wing break.
-They were able to find a few components of the instrument panel, but they did not expect them to significantly affect the investigation.
+Although CAB investigators had originally placed a high priority on locating the aircraft's instrument panel, by the end of the investigation they were already fairly certain that the crash was caused by a broken wing.
+They found a few components of the instrument panel, but they did not expect them to significantly affect the investigation.
 The State Highway Department used bulldozers to fill in the crater and level the field.